The good, the bad and the downright ugly

 Catharsis for Mark Ramprakash, who finally made his first Test hundred, in Bridgetown today.
 It came in his 24th Test, almost seven years after his debut, and it was a lovely innings.
 England were in trouble at 53 for 4, but Ramprakash and Graham Thorpe - who made a workmanlike 103 - saw them to 403.
 From there they dominated, despite a couple of bludgeoning assaults from the recalled Philo Wallace, but rain allowed only 18 overs on the last day and the match was drawn.

 A West Indian allrounder is born.
-Trinidad's Bernard Julien had a bit of everything: flashing strokeplay; brilliant fielding; lively left-arm seamers from a strange, stiff-legged run; orthodox or unorthodox left-arm spin; and the ability to charm fans and females alike.
+Trinidad's Bernard Julien had a bit of everything: flashing strokeplay; brilliant fielding; lively left-arm seamers from a strange, stiff-legged run; orthodox or unorthodox left-arm spin; and the ability to charm fans (particularly female ones).
 He could play, but his career at the top was fitful, with only two centuries and one five-for in 24 Tests.
 His first hundred was a violent affair, at Lord's in 1973, when he added 231 for the seventh wicket with another handy allrounder, Garry Sobers.
 England were pummelled by an innings and 226 runs.
 Julien also played in the World Cup final of 1975, and represented Kent between 1970 and 1977.

-The 8th Earl of Darnley was born.
+The eighth Earl of Darnley was born.
 The Honourable Ivo Francis Walter Bligh also happened to be a useful cricketer, who played four Tests for England, all in 1882-83, when he captained them to an Ashes victory.
 That was immediately after the famous 1882 series, in which England's defeat sparked the Ashes legend: a famous notice in the Sporting Times mourned the death of English cricket and said its body was to be cremated.
-Bligh eventually married one of the women who created the Ashes urn, and on his death in 1927 the urn was bequeathed to MCC.
+Bligh eventually married one of the women who created the Ashes urn, and on his death in 1927, the urn was bequeathed to MCC.

-England were bowled out for 95 in 34.3 eight-ball overs on the second day of the Centenary Test in Melbourne, Dennis Lillee taking 6 for 26.
+England were bowled out for 95 in 34.3 eight-ball overs on the second day of the Centenary Test, in Melbourne, Dennis Lillee taking 6 for 26.
 When Australia, who had been bowled out for 138 on the first day, batted again, they did far better, and debutant David Hookes stole the headlines, cracking five fours off one over from Tony Greig on his way to 56.

 Glenn Turner became the first New Zealander to score two hundreds in a Test, and in the process set the team up for their first victory over Australia, in Christchurch.
 Turner was still there at the end, having anchored the chase of 228 with an unbeaten 115.
 In a low-scoring game, it was a remarkable effort - only one other New Zealander passed 26 in the match.
-This was only the sixth Test between the sides, Australia having shunned their neighbours after thumping them in two days in 1945-46.
+This was only the sixth Test between the sides; Australia had shunned their neighbours after thumping them in two days in 1945-46.

 West Indies' first double-centurion is born.
 Opener Clifford Roach played in their first 16 Tests, and cracked a blistering five-hour 209 against England in Georgetown in 1929-30 to set them up for their first win.
 It was an odd series for Roach: in the previous match he had bagged a pair, and in the game before that, he had made his first Test century.
 At his best he was a glittering stroke-maker, second only to George Headley as West Indies' premier batsman.
 He died in his native Trinidad in 1988.